This is a collection of favorite recipes for your Labor Day cookout.

 Happy Friday!
 Are you ready for a long Labor Day weekend’s worth of serious cooking?

-I was sitting here wondering, what kind of recipes people would make for Labor Day this year?
+I was sitting here wondering, what kind of recipes would people make for Labor Day this year?

-You cannot go wrong with this Easy Lavender Citrus Curd Pie ,
+You cannot go wrong with this Easy Lavender Citrus Curd Pie.

-or this Apple and Berries Pie.
-The apple and berries pie goes really well with a scoop of ice cream on the side, because it’s a holiday after all.
+Or this Apple and Berries Pie.
+The apple and berries pie goes really well with a scoop of ice cream on the side because it’s a holiday, after all.

-One of the best fruits that summer has in store at the end of August are plums.
+Plums are the best fruits that summer has in store at the end of August.
 This old German recipe treasure is easy to make and comes from my grandmother.

 Since it’s a holiday weekend, there’s a good chance you’ve been invited to a picnic or potluck and need something to bring.
 I’ve got you covered here.
 In addition to all those options, I have this quick bread for you that is perfect for serving with anything.